snowplow-archive/snowplow.github.com/_posts/2015-04-17-snowplow-meetup-amsterdam-set-for-may.md

 I am thrilled that we have some incredibly interesting speakers pencilled in to talk at the event.
 Niels Reijmer and Andrei Scorus will be talking about the analtyics stack (including Snowplow) at [de Bijenkorf] [debijenkorf].
 [Ruben Mak] [ruben-linkedin] is a data scientist at [Blue Mango][bluemango], who has built a wealth of intelligence on top of Snowplow implementations at a number of Blue Mango's clients.

+We have also been very fortunate to have the kind folks at [Travelbird][travelbird] host the meetup.
+Many thanks!

 More details will follow as they are finalized.
 In the meantime, please sign up [here][eventbrite]!

 [amsterdam]: /assets/img/blog/2015/04/amsterdam.jpg